edgard/murailobot/README.md

 - `/mrl <message>` - Generate AI response
 - `/mrl_reset` - Clear chat history (admin only)

+## Release Process

+This project uses an automated release workflow.
+Here's how it works:

+### Automated Releases

+When code is pushed to the `main` branch, the following happens automatically:

+1. The CI workflow detects changes in the codebase
+2. Version is automatically bumped based on commit messages:
+   - `fix:` or `fix(scope):` → patch bump
+   - `feat:` or `feat(scope):` → minor bump
+   - `BREAKING CHANGE:` in commit body → major bump
+3. A new git tag is created with the new version
+4. A GitHub release is generated with release notes
+5. Binary artifacts are built for multiple platforms
+6. Docker images are built and pushed to GitHub Container Registry

+### For Contributors

+- No need to manually create version tags or releases
+- Use [Conventional Commits](https://www.conventionalcommits.org/) format for your commit messages
+- The release type (patch, minor, major) is determined by your commit messages

+### Manual Releases

+If you need to trigger a release manually or specify a particular version bump:

+1. Go to GitHub Actions
+2. Select the "Automated Release" workflow
+3. Click "Run workflow"
+4. Select the branch (usually `main`)
+5. Submit to trigger the workflow

+All releases are available on the [Releases](https://github.com/yourusername/murailobot/releases) page.

 ## License

 MIT License - see [LICENSE](LICENSE) file